Paddle Billing

 Create customers

-If you're working with the Paddle web app, you can create all the entities that you'll be working with as you create your transaction.
+If you're working with the Paddle dashboard, you can create all the entities that you'll be working with as you create your transaction.

 If you're working with the API, you'll need to: